Machine Learning: The Basics: ERM for Linear Regression

+Computing the (pseudo-)inverse of $\featuremtx^{T} \featuremtx$ can be computationally challenging for large number $\featuredim$ of features.
+Figure \ref{fig_snapshot_pixels} depicts a simple ML problem where the number of features is already in the millions.
+The computational complexity of inverting the matrix $\featuremtx^{T} \featuremtx$ depends crucially on its \gls{condnr}.
+We refer to a matrix as ill-conditioned if its \gls{condnr} is much larger than 1.
+In general, ML methods do not have any control on the \gls{condnr} of the matrix $\featuremtx^{T} \featuremtx$.
+Indeed, this matrix is determined solely by the (features of the) \gls{datapoint}s fed into the ML method.

-In Section \ref{sec_lin_reg}, we will discuss an alternative method for computing (approximately) the optimal weight vector $\vw_{\rm opt}$ which does not require any matrix inversion.
-This alternative method, referred to as ``gradient descent'', is based on constructing a sequence $\vw^{(0)}, \vw^{(1)},\ldots$ of increasingly accurate approximations of $\vw_{\rm opt}$.
-Two particular benefits of using this iterative method, instead of using the formula \eqref{equ_close_form_lin_reg}, for computing $\vw_{\rm opt}$ are (i) it is computationally cheaper and (ii) it also works when the matrix $\mX$ is not full rank in which case the formula \eqref{equ_close_form_lin_reg} becomes invalid.
+Section \ref{sec_GD_linear_regression} will discuss a method for computing the optimal parameter vector $\widehat{\weights}$ that does not require any matrix inversion.
+This method, referred to as \gls{gd} constructs a sequence $\weights^{(0)}, \weights^{(1)},\ldots$ of increasingly accurate approximations of $\widehat{\weights}$.
+This iterative method has two major benefits compared to evaluating the formula \eqref{equ_close_form_lin_reg} using direct matrix inversion, such as Gauss-Jordan elimination \cite{golub96}.

+First, \gls{gd} typically requires significantly fewer arithmetic operations compared to direct matrix inversion.
+This is crucial in modern ML applications involving large feature matrices.
+Second, \gls{gd} does not break when the matrix $\featuremtx$ is not full rank and the formula \eqref{equ_close_form_lin_reg} cannot be used any more.